Criminal Offense Overview

 - Cultivation or Delivery of Marijuana – The cultivation of drugs is a violation of the Texas Controlled Substances Act.
 According to Health & Safety Code § 481.112(a), an individual commits an offense of manufacturing or delivery of controlled substances or drugs if the person “knowingly manufactures, delivers, or possesses with intent to deliver a controlled substance listed in Penalty Group 1.”
-If you are facing charges for cultivation or delivery of marijuana, it is imperative that you seek legal counsel.
+If you are facing charges for cultivation or delivery of marijuana, you must seek legal counsel.

 - Possession & Delivery of THC Concentrate – Since THC concentrates are considered to be more dangerous than regular form of cannabis, it is categorized under Penalty Group 2 ( Health & Safety Code § 481.103).

 - Indecent Exposure – It is vital for your freedom and reputation to retain a criminal defense lawyer if you are charged with any sex crime, including indecent exposure.
-At The Gonzalez Law Group, PLLC, our legal team is dedicated to providing an in-depth analysis of each case.
+Our legal team is dedicated to providing an in-depth analysis of each case.

 - Public Lewdness – Penal Code § 21.07, states that a person engages in public lewdness when the individual has sexual intercourse, makes sexual contact with the intent to arouse or sexually gratify the desire of another person, or commits the action of a variation sexual intercourse, whether it is either in public or non-public (with a person present) without any concern of who is being offended by their actions.

-- Child Sexual Abuse – It is imperative that you consult with an experienced attorney.
+- Child Sexual Abuse – You must consult with an experienced attorney.
 A child abuse charge can have a detrimental impact on your personal and professional life.
-At The Gonzalez Law Group, PLLC, our skilled and experienced attorneys earn the trust of their clients by keeping them informed of the process, providing honest feedback, and most importantly by listening to the clients’ concerns.
+Our skilled and experienced attorneys earn the trust of their clients by keeping them informed of the process, providing honest feedback, and most importantly by listening to the clients’ concerns.
 If you are a suspect of child sexual abuse, contact our experienced criminal defense attorneys.

-- Aggravated Sexual Assault – Although aggravated sexual assault and sexual assault involve intentionally sexual acts, aggravated sexual assault involves other factors such as the victim was under thirteen (13) years old, the defendant was armed, the victim was related to the defendant by blood or affinity to the third degree, and many other aggravating factors.
+- Aggravated Sexual Assault – Although aggravated sexual assault and sexual assault involve intentionally sexual acts, aggravated sexual assault involves other factors such as the victim being under thirteen (13) years old, the defendant being armed, the victim being related to the defendant by blood or affinity to the third degree, and many other aggravating factors.

 - Child Pornography – 18 U.S.C. § 2251 states the federal laws on child pornography.
 Allegations of child pornography should be taken seriously.
 Prosecutors are ruthless to defendants accused of crimes related to child pornography.
 A child pornography case can be prosecuted in state and federal court.
 If the child pornography offense can fall under federal jurisdiction if it occurred in interstate or foreign commerce.
 For example, if the defendant used U.S. Mail to distribute child pornography across state or international lines.
 Also, if the defendant used the internet to commit a child pornography violation, they can still be prosecuted by the federal government.
 This is because although the image did not cross international borders or across state lines, federal law can be implicated if the material (i.e., computer being used to commit the crime) traveled in interstate or foreign commerce.

 - Indecency with a Child – Penal Code § 21.12, establishes that the person commits the offense, if the child is younger than seventeen (17) years of age, regardless of the sex of the child and whether the person knew the age of the child at the time of the offense.
-It is crucial that you obtain legal representation if you are facing charges.
+You must obtain legal representation if you are facing charges.
 Indecency with a child by contact is a second-degree felony and a conviction can be punishable with having to serve time in prison and a fine.

 - Exposure – 3rd Degree – It is crucial to obtain an attorney.
 In Texas, indecency with a child can lead to felony convictions if found guilty.
-Consult with an experienced attorney at The Gonzalez Law Group, PLLC.
+Consult with an experienced attorney at our firm today.
 We will use our experience, resources, and knowledge to fight on your behalf.

 - Touch – 2nd Degree – In Texas State, the age of legal consent is seventeen (17) according to Penal Code § 21.11 and Tex.
 Penal Code § 22.011.
 Therefore, engaging in sexual contact with a child younger than seventeen (17) is considered indecency with a child and if convicted it is a second-degree felony.
 The felony is punishable by fines and having to serve up to 20 years in prison.
 If you feel hopeless, do not because consulting with a legal professional can help you determine your options.

 - Online Solicitation of a Minor – It is in your best interest to retain a criminal defense lawyer.
 If you are suspected of online solicitation of a minor, you could face state and federal Under Tex.
-Penal Code § 33.021, it is a second or third-degree felony.
+Penal Code § 33.021, is a second or third-degree felony.
 Per 18 U.S.C. § 2423 and 18 U.S.C. § 2422, it is illegal to use interstate or foreign commerce to solicit a minor for sexual acts.
-In addition, it is illegal to travel state lines to engage in illicit activities with a minor.
-The convictions under these crimes have harsh penalties and it is possible for the federal government to persecute for the same offense.
+Also, it is illegal to travel state lines to engage in illicit activities with a minor.
+The convictions under these crimes have harsh penalties and the federal government can persecute for the same offense.